Codeception/Codeception/docs/05-UnitTests.md

 ?>
 ```

-The same can be done for all public properties of enabled module.
-Accessible properties are listed in module reference
+The same can be done for all public properties of an enabled module.
+Accessible properties are listed in the module reference

 ### Cest